Have you had sex yet?” A mom friend demanded of me over coffee just six short weeks after our babies were born a few days apart.

 “It’s basically luck.
 Some women have a natural muscle tone and bounce straight back post-childbirth.
 Others look like a cannonball has been fired through there.”

 Of course your vagina changes after birth.
 It has squeezed a watermelon-sized object out of it.
+Your pelvic floor has been through a lot, and some women even experience vaginal spasms due to problems with their pelvic floors.

 The majority of the moms I spoke with said it felt more or less the same as before.